Skip Breadcrumb Links

 For More Information

-- CIC Call Centre - A telephone service to ask general questions about immigration and applications in process inside Canada.
-From Citizenship and Immigration Canada (CIC).
+IRCC Call Centre - A telephone service to ask general questions about immigration and applications in process inside Canada.
+From Immigration, Refugees and Citizenship Canada (IRCC).

-- Canadian Embassy, High Commission or Consulate - A list of Canadian visa offices outside of Canada.
-From CIC.
+Canadian Embassy, High Commission or Consulate - A list of Canadian visa offices outside of Canada.
+From IRCC.

 Canada Border Services Agency (CBSA) - The federal agency responsible for border (port-of-entry) services, customs and enforcement of some immigration laws in Canada.